smartpro1/GidiLibrary/README.md

 `http://localhost:5000/api/v1/books`

 To perform most of the api operations, you need to have the role of a LIBRARIAN.
-Log in as a librarian with the following details:
+Log in as a librarian with the credentials below:

 - username: `john`
 - password: `password`